Cyclic Higgs bundles and the Toledo invariant

 An alternative way to construct this grading \cite{bertram_quaternionic_2002} is from a quaternionic symmetric space $M=G^\R/H^\R$, which is a symmetric space whose holonomy group is contained in $\Sp(n)\Sp(1) \subseteq \SO(4n)$.
 In this case, there exist almost complex structures $I, J, K \in \Gamma(\End(TM))$, spanning at each point $p \in M$ a quaternionic subalgebra of $\End(T_pM)$ \cite[Section 14D]{besse2007einstein}.
 Now, if $\lieg = \lieh \oplus \liem$ is the decomposition from Example \ref{realhermitian}, there is a natural way \cite[Section 1.3]{bertram_quaternionic_2002} of viewing $I,J,K \in \lieh$, and the desired $\Z$-grading is then given by $\ad(I)$.
 From this point of view one has $\lieh = \lieg_{-2} \oplus \lieg_0 \oplus \lieg_2$ and $\liem = \lieg_{-1} \oplus \lieg_1$.

-There is a correspondence (see \cite[Section 3.1]{bertram_quaternionic_2002} and references therein) between compact quaternionic symmetric spaces and simple complex Lie groups, resulting in the fact that we get a $\Z$-grading of the desired form in every complex simple Lie algebra $\lieg$, which agrees with the one constructed above from the highest root.
+There is a correspondence (see \cite[Section 3.1]{bertram_quaternionic_2002} and references therein) between compact quaternionic symmetric spaces and simple complex Lie groups, resulting in the fact that we get a $\Z$-grading of the desired form in every complex simple Lie algebra $\lieg$, which agrees (up to inner automorphism) with the one constructed above from the highest root.